Ihor-Slastonov/delivery-frontend/README.md

 - View order history and the ability to repeat the order in one click!

 ## Live page

-https://slastonov-delivery.netlify.app/
+This project is automatically deployed to https://www.netlify.com/ when changes are made to the GitHub repository https://slastonov-delivery.netlify.app/

 ## Installation